kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 }
 ```

-Here, the `publisher` is some default value, but for a real package, this field should contain the NDNS id of the publishing node.
+Here, the `publisher` is some default value, but for a real package, this field should contain the KNS id of the publishing node.
 The `publisher` can also be set with a `kit new --publisher` flag.

 ## Building the Package